haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_services-mysql.md

     disk: 2048
 {% endhighlight %}

-To configure the relationships for the environment variable, set a relationship in your `.magento.app.yaml` in the Git branch.
-For example:
+To configure the relationships for the environment variable, set a relationship in your `.magento.app.yaml` in the Git branch. 例如:

 {% highlight yaml %}
 relationships: